Ayfri/RAG/README.md

 1. Select a RAG from the sidebar
 2. Type your question in the query box
-3. Choose **"Ask"** for a complete response or **"Stream"** for real-time output
+3. The AI will stream its response in real-time, showing:
+   - **Tool usage**: See when the AI searches the web or your documents
+   - **Progressive responses**: Text appears as it's generated
+   - **Live tool activity**: Inline indicators show search results and document retrieval
-4. View the AI-generated answer based on your documents and configuration
+4. View the complete AI-generated answer with all sources and documents used

 ### Managing Files